-- 3.5.1.1 The assessment of welded joint quality in aluminium alloy hull structures shall be carried out in compliance with quality levels of the relevant requirements of ISO 17636 or other international and national standards recognized by the Register. - 3.5.1.2 Requirements for the quality levels that meet the requirements of ISO 10042 for hull structures of ships shall be agreed with the Register individually depending on the type of a ship and its size.
+- 3.5.1.1 Assessment of welded joint quality in aluminium alloy hull structures shall be carried out based on the quality levels in compliance with the relevant requirements of ISO 10042 or other agreed international and national standards. - 3.5.1.2 Requirements for the quality levels that meet the requirements of ISO 10042 for hull structures of ships shall be agreed with the Register individually depending on the type of a ship and its size.
 In any case, an acceptable level of quality shall be at least "C" in accordance with ISO 10042 except for the size requirements for weld reinforcement during an external examination and measurements, which can be lowered to level "D" as agreed with the Register. - 3.5.1.3 For specific non-destructive testing procedure acceptable levels of imperfection acceptance in accordance with the specified quality levels as per ISO 10042, as well as the requirements for the class and procedure of control are established by the requirements of the relevant international standards and shall be assigned in accordance with Table 3.5.1.3.

-Quality level in compliance with Requirements for radiographic testing Requirements for penetrant methods ISO 10042 Methods and class as per ISO 17636 Assessment level (quality grade) in compliance with ISO 10675-2 Assessment level (quality grade) in compliance with ISO 23277 B C D $\begin{array}{c} B \\ B^1 \\ A \end{array}$ 1 2 3 Test Class (level) is not specified 2 × 2 × 3 ×
+Quality level in compliance with ISO 10042 Requirements for radiographic testing Requirements for penetrant methods Methods and Assessment level (quality Methods and Assessment level (quality class as per ISO grade) in compliance class as per ISO grade) in compliance with 130 10042 17636 with ISO 10675-2 3452 ISO 23277 В В 1 Test Class 2× С B 1 2 (level) is not 2× D А 3 specified 3×

-1For circumferential piping welded joints minimum quantity of exposures (radiographs) can comply with the requirements for class A ISO 17636.
+1 For circumferential piping welded joints minimum quantity of exposures (radiographs) can comply with the requirements for class A ISO 17636.

-3.5.1.4 Assessment of the welded joints quality within each level of assessment of imperfections shall be performed as per an alternative system of "fit-unfit" ("acceptance - non-acceptance") applying assessment criteria, according to 3.5.2, 3.5.3, 3.5.4.

-3.5.2 Assessment of the welded joints quality by the visual testing and measurement results.

-3.5.2.1 If otherwise is not agreed with the Register, assessment of the welded joints quality on the visual testing results shall be carried out in accordance with ISO 10042 (refer to Table 3.5.2.1) for the quality levels agreed with the Register.
+- 3.5.1.4 Assessment of the welded joints quality within each level of assessment of imperfections shall be performed as per an alternative system of "fit-unfit" ("acceptance non-acceptance") applying assessment criteria, according to 3.5.2, 3.5.3, 3.5.4. - 3.5.2 Assessment of the welded joints quality by the visual testing and measurement results. - 3.5.2.1 If otherwise is not agreed with the Register, assessment of the welded joints quality on the visual testing results shall be carried out in accordance with ISO 10042 (refer to Table 3.5.2.1) for the quality levels agreed with the Register.